Elwood, New Jersey

 Elwood is an unincorporated community and census-designated place (CDP) located within Mullica Township in Atlantic County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 1,437.
+As of the 2020 census, Elwood had a population of 1,215.
 At previous censuses, the area was listed by the U.S. Census Bureau as the Elwood-Magnolia CDP.
 The area is served as United States Postal Service ZIP Code 08217.

 Geography

 According to the United States Census Bureau, Elwood had a total area of 3.206 mi2, including 3.205 mi2 of land and 0.001 mi2 of water (0.03%).

 Demographics

+Elwood first appeared as a census designated place under the name Elwood-Magnolia in the 1980 U.S. census; the name of the CDP was changed to Elwood prior to the 2010 U.S. census.